ark-lang/ark-docs/README.md

 # Introduction

+> This is a work in progress reference, there will be errors present!
+This book
+> is open source and licensed under MIT; if you spot any errors, feel free to
+> send a PR!

 This is the official reference for the Ark programming language.
 Note that this document is not final and could change at any point, as could the compiler itself, which means that the reference could become out-dated.
 We try